jonesinator/macos-dev-setup/README.md

 Now `chain.pem` and `foo-key.pem` should be compatible with any TLS server that can be configured to identify as the host `example.foo`.

-To undo these changes, simply remove the files:
+To undo these changes, remove the files:

 ```sh
 rm chain.pem foo.pem foo-key.pem